KKirsten/DLDownload/README.md

 * `DownloadDidEndNotification`

 ## Notes
 You do not need to encode parameters.
-All parameters are properly encoded by Download before the call is made.
+All parameters are properly encoded by DLDownload before the call is made.

 ## Contributing
 Please feel free to fork this repo and submit pull requests for any new features or fixes.